mrsimpson/port-a-dice/.vibe/development-plan-fix-claude-vibes.md

 - [x] Code is production-ready

 ## Key Decisions
-1. **Use fixed height on desktop**: Instead of max-height that can shrink, use a fixed height value for the desktop dialog to maintain consistent UX across all tabs
+1. **Use fixed height on desktop**: Changed from `max-height: 90svh` back to `height: 90svh` in desktop media query to maintain consistent UX across all tab switches
-2. **Separate padding concerns**: Padding should be applied at the appropriate level (either at drawer-content or within individual components) to avoid interaction with max-height constraints
+2. **Single-level padding hierarchy**: Restored padding to `.drawer-content` and removed it from child component styles to ensure proper flex layout calculations
+3. **Minimal targeted fixes**: Made only the necessary changes to revert the problematic behavior while preserving the mobile-first responsive design and safe area inset handling

 ## Notes
-- The previous commits tried to fix mobile keyboard handling and responsive behavior but introduced these regressions
-- Need to preserve the mobile-first responsive design while fixing the desktop and height issues
-- The issue appears to be that max-height was introduced to allow the drawer to shrink on mobile, but when combined with padding on child elements, it causes overflow issues
+- The previous commits (6e2aba6, c53077b) introduced `max-height` to allow the drawer to shrink on mobile, but this caused issues on desktop where dialogs should maintain consistent height
+- Moving padding from `drawer-content` to child components created a padding interaction problem with the flex layout, causing overflow on mobile
+- The fix restores the original padding hierarchy while keeping the mobile-first responsive behavior intact
+- All tests pass (48/48), TypeScript clean, no lint issues
+- Commit: 159d9b5 - "fix: correct drawer layout regressions - restore padding and desktop height"

+## Workflow Completion Summary
+✅ **Reproduce Phase**: Issues identified and understood through code analysis ✅ **Analyze Phase**: Root causes determined - desktop max-height and padding hierarchy problems ✅ **Fix Phase**: Minimal targeted fixes implemented to address both issues ✅ **Verify Phase**: All tests pass, TypeScript clean, ESLint passes ✅ **Finalize Phase**: Code cleanup complete, production-ready

 ---
 *This plan is maintained by the LLM.
 Tool responses provide guidance on which section to focus on and what tasks to work on.*